WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 ### Looking for a companion theme?

 Check [Flexia](https://wordpress.org/themes/flexia/), the best friend of Elementor and Essential Addons.
-A modern lightweight and versatile theme for WordPress with endless customization options.
+A modern lightweight and versatile theme for WordPress with endless customization options. **And fully Free.**

 ### Documentation and Support